 even if it falls within this 60-day period.

 Students who wish to gain employment in the United States following the completion of their program are still permitted to apply for Optional Practical Training (OPT) during the 60-day period.
 Contact your International Student Adviser for more information.

 Form I-94 (arrival/departure form)

-your passport.
+You must always carry your current I-94 with your passport.
 If lost, you must obtain another copy from the Department of Homeland Security I-94 website.